By: Gene Walden, Senior Finance Editor August 27, 2019

 The road to retirement has been a rocky one for many individuals in the generation now approaching their golden years.

-Living through a one-two punch of the tech bubble crash of 2000-2001, which wiped out more than $5 trillion in investor assets,1 and the Great Recession of 2008-09, which forced thousands of small companies out of business,2 doubled the unemployment rate,3 drove families from their homes, decimated equity-based retirement savings plans, and wiped out trillions of dollars in home and property values,4 has been particularly challenging for individuals saving for retirement.
+They lived through the tech bubble crash of 2000-2002 and slogged through the Great Recession of 2008-2009, which forced thousands of small companies out of business,1 doubled the unemployment rate,2 decimated equity-based retirement savings plans, and wiped out trillions of dollars in home and property values.3

-About 55 percent of households of individuals age 55-64 have less than $25,000 in retirement savings, including 41 percent who have zero, according to the Government Accountability Office 2015 Retirement Security study.5 Although most of the households in this age group do have some other resources or benefits from a defined benefit plan, about 27 percent of the individuals in this group have neither retirement savings nor a defined benefit plan.
+About 48% of households headed by someone age 55 and over have no retirement savings, according to the Government Accountability Office.4 Although most of the households in this age group do have some other resources or benefits from a defined benefit plan, about 29% of these individuals have neither retirement savings nor a defined benefit plan.

-If you’ve fallen behind on your retirement savings goals, making up for lost ground will not be easy, but there are some steps you may want to consider to help build up your savings before you retire:
+If you’ve fallen behind on your retirement savings goals, there are steps that can help build up your savings:

-- Try to take advantage of higher “catch up contribution” limits on your 401(k) or IRA.
-Once you turn age 50, you are allowed to contribute more money to retirement savings plans, such as your 401(k) and IRA.
-If you can afford to contribute more to your traditional IRA or 401(k) plan, you can build up your savings more quickly while possibly enjoying the benefits of a greater reduction in your gross taxable income for the current year.
-For traditional and Roth IRAs in 2016, the contribution limit for those 50 and over is $6,500 versus $5,500 for those under 50.
-For 401(k) plans, those 50 and over may contribute an extra $6,000 a year above the normal $18,000 limit.
+- Take advantage of “catch up contribution” limits on your 401(k) or IRA.
+Once you turn 50, you’re allowed to contribute more to retirement savings plans.
+If you can afford to contribute more to your traditional IRA or 401(k) plan, you can build up savings faster while possibly enjoying the benefits of a greater reduction in your gross taxable income for the current year.
+For traditional and Roth IRAs in 2019, the contribution limit for those 50 and over is $7,000 versus $6,000 for those under 50.
+For 401(k) plans, those 50 and over may contribute an extra $6,000 a year above the normal $19,000 limit.
 Certain restrictions may apply.
 For more information, go to IRS Retirement Plan Rules.

 - Consider holding investments focused on long-term growth.
-It is not uncommon for individuals to become more conservative in their investment approach as they enter retirement.
-But since people are living longer, you may want to consider keeping a portion of your portfolio invested for long-term growth rather than to put all of your money in low yielding investments, such as money market funds.
-This will allow your portfolio the potential to continue to grow as you start to draw from it to fund your retirement.
-This approach may not be appropriate for everyone so it is important to consider your own risk tolerance and specific objectives in determining the appropriate asset mix for you.
+Often, individuals become more conservative in their investment approaches as they enter retirement.
+But since people are living longer, consider keeping a portion of your portfolio invested for long-term growth rather than putting all your money in low-yielding investments, such as money market funds.
+This will allow your portfolio the potential to continue to grow as you start to draw from it in retirement.
+This approach may not be appropriate for everyone, so it is important to consider your own risk tolerance and specific objectives in determining the appropriate asset mix for you.

 - Get the full employer match.
-Many firms with 401(k) plans will match your contributions up to a certain percentage.
-By all means, you should take full advantage of any match your company offers by contributing as much as you can—it’s free money and it grows tax-deferred!
-For instance, if your company offers a matching contribution of up to 5% of your pay, that’s the equivalent of a 5 percent raise.
-If possible, try to contribute an amount sufficient to take full advantage of the company match so that you’re not leaving any money on the table.
+Many firms with 401(k) plans will match all or part of your contributions up to a certain percentage.
+Contribute enough to get the full match — it’s free money and it grows tax-deferred!
+For instance, if your company matches 100% of your contribution up to 5% of your pay, that’s the equivalent of a 5% raise.

 - Try to stick around until you’re vested.
-You may have to stay with a company for five or six years to receive the full benefit of the matching contribution, but that extra match – which often adds up to 5 to 6 percent of your annual salary – may be well worth hanging around to collect.
+You may have to stay with a company for five or six years to receive your full 401(k) match, but that extra match – which often adds up to 5% to 6% of your annual salary – may be worth your time if you’re close to the mark.

 - Look for another source of income.
-If you are able to work a second job or start a business that brings in some additional income, that will help bolster your savings.
-You may decide to hold onto that part-time job or continue to operate your part-time business after you retire from your full-time career.
+If you can work a second job or start a business that brings in some additional income, that will help bolster your savings.
+You may even decide to hold onto that part-time gig or continue to operate your business after you retire from your full-time career.
 The longer you can put off tapping into your retirement nest egg, the larger it should grow.
 Unfortunately, not everyone is healthy enough to work after a certain age, so it’s not something you can necessarily depend on, but if you can work part-time or run a business after you retire from your career, it could make your retirement life a lot more financially palatable.

-- Consider downsizing your home.
+- Consider downsizing.
 If you had children, once they leave, you may be able to sell your home and buy a smaller one in order to cut your expenses and, possibly, get some additional cash in the sale of your larger home to add to your retirement nest egg.

 - Temper your retirement expectations.
-Once you come face to face with your retirement budget, you may find that you can’t afford to fund all of the activities you had initially hoped for, but you may still be able to experience an active life with a variety of enjoyable activities.
+Once you’re facing your retirement budget, you may find that you can’t afford to fund all the things you’d hoped for, but you may still be able to experience an active life with a variety of enjoyable activities.

-Tightening your budget, saving harder, working longer, downsizing your living quarters, and modifying your lifestyle expectations may not sound particularly appealing, but once your real retirement begins, you’ll be happy to have the funds available to fuel a more fulfilling lifestyle.
+Tightening your budget, saving more, working longer, downsizing your living quarters, and modifying your lifestyle expectations may not sound appealing, but once your real retirement begins, you’ll be happy to have the funds available to fuel a more fulfilling lifestyle.